p2-inc/keycloak-events/README.md

 #### Managing webhook subscriptions

 Webhooks are managed with a custom REST resource with the following methods.
-Use of these methods requires the authenticated user to have the `view-realm` and `manage-realm` permissions.
+Use of these methods requires the authenticated user to have the `view-events` and `manage-events` permissions.

 | Path | Method | Payload | Returns | Description |
 | ---- | ------ | ------- | ------- | ----------- |